sycomix/inpoint-ai-backend/README.md

-# The main back-end application of the inPOINT project.
+# The AI backend server of the inPOINT project.

 ## Setup for development (tested on Ubuntu)